-Archaeological Services WYAS was commissioned by Jenny Wylie of Hyder consulting (UK) Ltd, on behalf of her client All Wind (UK) Ltd, to carry out a programme of nonintrusive geophysical (magnetometer) survey as part of pre-determination work to accompany a planning application for a proposed wind turbine on land to the north of Dotterel Cottage (see Fig. 1).
-The scheme of work was undertaken in accordance with the requirements of Planning Policy Statement 5 and was carried out on January 25th 2012.
+Archaeological Services WYAS was commissioned by Dr Holly Smith of ECUS Ltd to carry out a programme of non-intrusive geophysical (magnetometer) survey over the site of a proposed wind turbine and access track at Warren Field, Horkstow, North Lincolnshire (see Fig. 1).
+The work was undertaken in accordance with guidance contained within the National Planning Policy Framework (2012) and in line with current best practice.
+The survey was carried out on July 9th 2012.